New Texas Department of Agriculture dress code is based on 'biological sex' - ExBulletin

 ACLU says new dress code violates federal law

-Brian Klosterboer, an attorney for the ACLU of Texas, said The Texas Grandstand that the new dress code violates Title VII of the federal Civil Rights Act, which prohibits employment discrimination based on sexual orientation or gender identity, in addition to the worker’s right to free speech. first amendment.
+Brian Klosterboer, an attorney for the ACLU of Texas, told the Texas Tribune that the new dress code violates Title VII of the federal Civil Rights Act, which prohibits employment discrimination based on sexual orientation or gender identity, in addition to First Amendment law. to freedom of expression.

-“State agencies should focus on their job and not discriminate against their own employees and try to make political statements through their agency regulations,” Klosterboer said.
-The Tribune.
+“State agencies should focus on their jobs and not discriminate against their own employees and try to make political statements through their agency regulations,” Klosterboer told The Tribune.

-“There is no significant government interest that this could meet,” he added.
+“There is no significant government interest that this can serve,” he added.

 The new dress code follows several anti-LGBTQ bills and laws that have been introduced in the state in recent years.

-Last year, Texas Governor Greg Abbott asked the State Department of Family and Protective Services to investigate some gender-affirming care for transgender children as possible child abuse.
+Last year, Texas Governor Greg Abbott ordered the State Department of Family and Protective Services to investigate certain gender-affirming care for transgender children as possible child abuse.

-In 2021, Abbott signed into law House Bill 25, which requires all public school students to compete in interscholastic athletic competitions based solely on their sex assigned at birth.
-The law, which took effect in January 2022, made Texas the 10th state to enact similar legislation.
+In 2021, Abbott signed into law House Bill 25, which requires all public school students to participate in interscholastic athletic competitions based solely on their sex assigned at birth.
+The law, which took effect in January 2022, made Texas the 10th state to pass similar legislation.

-Last year, nearly 300 anti-LGBTQ bills were tabled in state legislative sessions.
+Last year, nearly 300 anti-LGBTQ bills were introduced in state legislative sessions.
 However, only 29 of these bills have been enacted.
+[Copyright 2023 NPR]

 |